susu/papyrus-war/README.md

 Build
 -----

+There are several configs/targets:

+  * build-debug (no optimization, enables every loglevel, very verbose)
+  * build-release (with optimization, less loglevel)
+  * build-clang (same as debug, but compiled with clang)

+If you don't have clang, you can delete the build-clang directory, it will not harm the others.

 ``tup init`` (only first time)

 ``tup upd`` (builds every config)

+You can compile only one config:

-If you want build release only:
+E.g.: If you want build release only:
 ``tup upd build-release``

 Dependencies